DataDog/documentation/content/en/tracing/guide/tutorial-enable-python-host.md

 ---
-title: Tutorial - Enabling Tracing for a Python Application on the Same Host as Datadog Agent
+title: Tutorial - Enabling Tracing for a Python Application on the Same Host as the Datadog Agent
 kind: guide
 further_reading:
 - link: /tracing/trace_collection/library_config/python/